karttur/arduino/_posts/2020/2020-01-15-module-bluetooth.markdown

 The standard Arduino breakout boards for _Classic Bluetooth_ are HC-05 and HC-06.
 The HC-05 module can either be a master or slave which means that it can initiate connection to another device.
 The HC-06 module is a slave only and can only accept a connection from another device.

 Both HC-05 and HC-06 are produced by different vendors, and sold at almost every shop offering Arduino modules.
-In Sweden the best price and service might be from [pchshop.se](https://pchbutik.se).
+In Sweden the best price and service might be from [pchbutik.se](https://pchbutik.se).

-### Blutooth Low Energy (BLE)
+### Bluetooth Low Energy (BLE)

-At time of writing this (January 2020) BLE has not yet taken over from _Classic Bluetooth_, but it is on its way to happen. [pchshop.se](https://pchbutik.se) also have some alternatives for BLE modules.
+At time of writing this (January 2020) BLE has not yet taken over from _Classic Bluetooth_, but it is on its way to happen. [pchbutik.se](https://pchbutik.se) also has some alternatives for BLE modules.

 As usual it is cheaper to buy directly from China, [Banggood.com](https://www.banggood.com/buy/arduino-bluetooth-module.html) for instance.

 ### Sketch and wire

-The post on [Bluetooth sketch and wiring](../../projects/project-uno-bluetooth) contains instructions for how to wire a HC-06 module to an Arduino UNO board and links to libraries and codes.
-How to wire using an Arduino Nano board is outlined in the post [Arduino Nano project - bluetooth](../../projects/project-nano-bluetooth/).
+The post on [Bluetooth sketch and wiring](../../project/project-bluetooth-uno/) contains instructions for how to wire a Bluetooth module to an Arduino UNO board with links to libraries and codes.
+How to wire using an Arduino Nano board is outlined in the post [Arduino Nano project - bluetooth](../../project/project-bluetooth-nano/).